Jaimilit/Project-Three-Battleship/README.md

 # Battleship Game

-This project is a battleship game where a player plays against a computer.
+This project is a battleship game where a player plays against a computer and the computer plays back against the player.
 This is a Python terminal game which runs in the Code Institute mock terminal on Heroku.
 There are 2 players in the game - the user and the computer which each have their own board.
-The player needs to find all 5 ships and sink the ships before their 25 shots are up or the computer finds their ships
+The player needs to find all 5 ships and sink the ships before their 25 shots are up or the computer finds and sinks all their ships.

 # Instructions - How to Play

 This version of the game was created entirely within Python.
 It is designed to be user-friendly and provides the player with instructions on what they need to do and what input needs to be entered in order to play the game.
 The goal of the game is to sink 5 ships within 25 shots.

 A 10x10 board is created by the computer.
 It then randomly places ships on the board with ship sizes varying from 0 - 5 spots depending on the type of ship it is - carrier, battleship, cruiser, submarine, or destroyer.
 In this version I have written a legend in the instructions.
-A full stop “.” indicates empty water.
-“O” is part of a ship, “X” indicates a ship that has been hit, and “M” is a shot that lands in water because it misses a ship.
+A full stop “.” indicates empty water, “O” is part of a ship, “X” indicates a ship that has been hit, and “M” is a shot that lands in water because it misses a ship.
 The user wins against the computer if they can hit and sink 5 ships before their 25 shots are used up or the computer finds and sinks all their ships.

 # Resources